xanderlent/intel-npu-highlevel-rpms/README.md

     native library object as a python module.
 Maybe that needs to move to lib, lib64, or libexec for the package?
   - Even worse, their OS detection doesn't handle all the prebuilt distros...
 Oh because only some have NPU support.
 Sigh.
   - Should probably suggest USE\_SYSTEM\_OPENVINO or something as a fallback upstream.
-- On OpenVINO, the good news is that Fedora 42+ packages OpenVINO.
-- Numpy v2 is backwards-compatible with numpy v1, so not a big issue, just need to fix packages that specify one or the other.
 - a lot of packages need their licenses fixed up to be SPDX
-- most of my packages don't correctly annotate licenses, docs, test data, etc right now
+- some of my packages don't correctly annotate licenses, docs, test data, etc right now
-- I may need to manually specify deps on packages outside of the python ones?
-- the aaaa spec link exists because the default spec for rpkg should be alphabetically first
 - neural\_compressor is missing the requirements.txt files in the source distribution, instead they are in the egg-info requires.txt format...
 - neural\_compressor only needs the deps because parts of it try to import them, we are currently skipping that check to get it to build
 - pycocotools has a randomly-included MIT-licensed C++ JSON parser taken from https://github.com/vivkin/gason at some point.
 Sigh.
-- I need to check the huggingface packages and rust deps for vendored stuff
+- I need to check the various packages for vendored code suprises.
-- for ex, the esaxx-rs crate is Apache-2.0 licensed but it vendors an MIT licensed C++ library.
-Sigh.
 - tokenizers seems to have functions that download random models directly from the internet; these might already be *packaged* in Fedora in huggingface\_hub which IIUC Copr and others use for AI in log-detective?
 Is the random downloading potentially a problem?
 Should we be packaging models as well for Fedora? -> Probably a MUCH bigger discussion on the mailing list, frankly...
 - did deleting things in neural-compressor (esp.) or acclerate or transformers etc. damage the package rather than just stripping unused stuff?